What Size Moving Trailer Do You Need for Your Move?

 How much weight can your vehicle carry?

 Before you choose a trailer, you’ll need to know the maximum weight of cargo and passengers you can safely carry in your SUV, car, or truck.
-Your vehicle’s gross vehicle weight rating (GVWR) is the total combined weight limit, including all passengers, fuel, fluids, and cargo.1
+Your vehicle’s gross vehicle weight rating (GVWR) is the total combined weight limit, including all passengers, fuel, fluids, and cargo.

-When you go to choose a trailer, you also have to factor in tongue weight (how much force a trailer places on your tow hitch).
+When you choose a trailer, you also have to factor in tongue weight (how much force a trailer places on your tow hitch).
 The tongue weight factors in as part of your cargo, meaning you won’t be able to load the full weight capacity of your vehicle with your belongings.

 This additional info will help you figure out how much stuff you can add to your vehicle and how much you’ll need to put in a trailer.

-Here’s an example: a 6,000-pound heavy-duty truck with a 7,300-pound GVWR, can carry 1,300 pounds.
+For example, a 6,000-pound heavy-duty truck with a 7,300-pound GVWR can carry 1,300 pounds.
 However, a 200-pound tongue weight would reduce what you could carry in your truck to 1,100 pounds.

 If you know the weight of all the belongings you’re moving, you can use this information to determine what size trailer you need to haul everything else beyond that weight limit.